MokiMeki/lime-fox/README.md

 Then copy :
 ```
-SDKDLL.lib, SDKDLL.h to /lime-fox/CMSDK/
+SDKDLL.lib, SDKDLL.h -> /lime-fox/CMSDK/

-SDKDLL.dll to /lime-fox and any where your execution file will go.
+SDKDLL.dll -> /lime-fox and any where your execution file will go.
 ```

-ps.lime-fox is intended to work only on masterkeys-pro-s rgb.
+ps. lime-fox is intended to work only on masterkeys-pro-s rgb.
 If used on other cm-keyboard it's may require a little tweak. :)